illinoistech-itm/jhajek/itmo-444-544/week-05/lab.md

 ## Final Deliverable

-Submit the URL to the week-06 folder to Blackboard.
-Your week-06 repo will contain all three shell scripts but not the **arguments.txt** file (add arguments.txt to your `.gitignore`)
+Submit the URL to the week-05 folder to Blackboard.
+Your week-05 repo will contain all three shell scripts but NOT the **arguments.txt** file (add arguments.txt to your `.gitignore`)